Sainik School Kazhakootam: Medical test

 The written tests will be followed by a medical test, which is the last stage of the admission procedure.

 Faculty

-The school has more than 30 teachers highly qualified from disciplines such as Sciences, Social Sciences, Mathematics, Computers, Languages, Arts and Crafts.
+The school has more than 30 teachers highly qualified from various disciplines such as Sciences, Social Sciences, Mathematics, Computers, Languages, Arts and Crafts.
 The former senior master of school Shri.
 K Rajendran from English Department is a recipient of National Award to Teachers (2009) from Hon.President of India Smt.
 Pratibha Patil on 5 September 2010.
 Another esteemed teacher from the school, Shri Mathew K. Thomas, was honored with the same award in 2021.
-Mr K Sudhir (Roll No.1014/ Batch 1980) who was a faculty member during early 90's was the only alumni of the school who turned faculty later.
+Mr. K Sudhir (Roll No.1014/ Batch 1980) who was a faculty member during early 90's was the only alumni of the school who turned faculty later.

 Popular culture

 The school was featured in multiple Malayalam cinema as location.
 The movies such as F. I. R. (1999) and The Truth (1998) directed by Shaji Kailas had few sequences shot inside the campus.
 There was a documentary based on the school that was made by Malayalam Film director Jubith Namradath (an alumnus of the school and director of Aabhaasam) called Marching Ahead (2014).
 The coordinator of drama club in school and senior faculty member of Malayalam department Smt.
 Sandhya R. had made a short film on water conservation that was entirely shot in the campus called Neerthulliye Kaanathaya Divasam(2017) many students and faculty had acted in the film.
 The 20 minute short film won Bharathan Memorial Award 2017.